mariaruizavila/faceEditing/README.md

 # Evaluating Performance in Face Editing Models: A Comparative Study of Latent Multi-Transformer and Contemporary Approaches

+## Acknowledgements

+Please note that not all code contained in this repository was written by me.
+This project incorporates work from other developers and sources.
+Wherever possible, I have endeavored to attribute the original authors and provide links to the source material.

 ## InterFaceGAN

 [Official Implementation](https://github.com/genforce/interfacegan)